Osthanes/utilities/README.md

         NOTIFICATION_FILTER: Specify the message filter level.
                 It is an optional environment variable.
-                The value can either be one of 'good', 'info', and 'bad'.
+                The value can be one of 'good', 'info', and 'bad'.

-        notification level: Specify the level of the notification message.
+        NOTIFICATION_LEVEL: Specify the level of the notification message.
                 It is an optional environment variable.
-                The value can either be one of 'good', 'info', and 'bad'.
+                The value can be one of 'good', 'info', and 'bad'.

         The table below show with 'X" when the notification message will be send based on setting notification level and NOTIFICATION_FILTER.